IcaroTorres-zz/IcaroTorres/README.md

-## Hi there, my name is Icaro Torres, but you can call me 'Stuart' 👋
+## Hi there, I'm Icaro Torres, or 'Stuart' for close friends 👋

-I am a Software Engineer and Architect, graduated from the Federal University of Sergipe, with development experience since 2016, mainly in .Net platforms.
-I'm interested in DevOps culture, Cloud, Distributed Systems, Microservices, SAGAs, SPAs, PWAs, UX and APIs.
-Someone attracted by challenges, passionate learner, creative, curious and communicative.
+I am a **Software Engineer and Architect**, graduated from the **Federal University of Sergipe**, dedicated to backend development, with development experience **since 2016**, mainly in **.Net** platforms.

-#### Taking C# and Javascript as main languages, with hands on:
+#### I'm interested in:

-- .NET and .NET Core REST APIs and MVCs
+- DevOps culture and Development life cyles with CI and CD;
+- Cloud and Distributed Systems;
+- Microservices architectures and practices;
+- Resilient APIs.

+#### Personally:
+- Attracted by challenges;
+- Passionate learner;
+- Creative and curious, always asking a lot.

+#### With hands on:
+- REST, BFF or Gateway APIs with Swagger docs;
+- Class libraries and SDKs;
+- Scheduled or Asynchronous Microservices;
-- ORMs (EntityFramework 6+, EntityFrameworkCore, Dapper),
+- ORMs (EntityFramework 6+, EntityFrameworkCore, Dapper);
-- SQL (MSSQL, PostgreSQL, MySQL), No-SQL(Redis, MongoDb).
+- SQL (MSSQL, PostgreSQL, MySQL);
-- SPAs with Vue, Vuex, Nuxt and Vuetify.
-- ES6, HTML5, CSS3, Sass, Bootstrap and Materialize, Webpack, Gulp, Grunt and Babel.
+- No-SQL(Redis, MongoDb).

 #### More about me
 - 🔭 I’m currently working at [Ioasys](https://www.ioasys.com.br)
 - 🌱 learning Kubernetes, Message Brokers, Event Sourcing and Microservice-like architectures
 - 💬 Ask me about .Net and .Net Core, Javascript, Vue, Design Patterns and OOP